About This Blog

 The Why

-The name of this blog portrays our hope for it.
-We desire to truly be unedited – we do not plan to “edit” our writing according to familial or societal expectations of what’s appropriate or according to what others think that we’re “supposed” to believe.
-In our writings about life, God, love, marriage, desire, fear, intimacy, church, and society, we home to approximate Harry Blamires description of what he calls “the thinker”:
+The name of this blog portrays my hope for it.
+I desire to truly be unedited.
+I do not plan to “edit” my writing according to cultural expectations of what’s appropriate or according to what others think that I am “supposed” to believe.
+In my writings about life, God, love, marriage, desire, fear, intimacy, church, and society, I hope to approximate Harry Blamires description of what he calls “the thinker”:

 The thinker challenges current prejudices.
 He disturbs the complacent.
 He obstructs the busy pragmatists.
 He questions the very foundation of all around him, and in so doing throws doubt upon aims, motives, and purposes which those running affairs have neither time nor patience to investigate.
 The thinker is a nuisance.